-7Where the Director Compliance is mentioned, the Director Compliance may delegate (part, or all, of the procedure) to a responsible Compliance Officer.
+8 Where the Director Compliance is mentioned, the Director Compliance may delegate (part, or all, of the procedure) to a responsible Compliance Officer.

-1 5.
-Advice and Assistance.
-In case the External Facilitator reports directly to the Management Board and/or Supervisory Board, this step 4 and steps 5-8 below will be completed in coordination with those parties where it otherwise mentions Director Compliance.
-The Director Compliance will seek appropriate internal and, if deemed necessary, external advice and assistance (including with the External Facilitator) in completing a prompt investigation of the facts.
-When applicable, a well reputed Director Compliance and/or the External Facilitator TBD (case by case basis) 6.
-Conclusion of findings private investigation firm may be hired.
-The Whistleblower will be informed of the overall findings, i.e., whether FMO has established that a Wrongdoing has taken place, and next steps (if relevant).
-If it is not possible to inform the Whistleblower within three months since the receipt of the Disclosure about the final outcome of the investigation, the Whistleblower will be informed about this and notified when the final findings can be expected they will be informed.
+5. Conclusion(s) The Whistleblower will be informed of the overall conclusion(s), i.e., whether FMO has established that a Wrongdoing has taken place, and next steps (if relevant).
+If it is not possible to inform the Whistleblower within three months since the receipt of the Disclosure about the final outcome of the investigation, the Whistleblower will be informed about this and notified when the final findings can be expected.
 Note, it will not always be possible to give full details of the outcome of a case (or related actions taken) for reasons of confidentiality or privacy, or if it would be detrimental to the investigation or the legal rights of all concerned.
-Also, if disciplinary action has been taken against an individual this can generally not be shared because of privacy issues, and an investigation by a regulator or law enforcement agency will usually be confidential.
+Disciplinary action against an individual can generally not be shared for privacy reasons; investigations by a regulator or law enforcement are also usually confidential.
 Director Compliance and/or the External Facilitator Whistleblower updated at least monthly, and the investigation concluded within three months, if possible.
-(However, substantial feedback will be provided to the reporter to the extent possible within three months after the confirmation of the receipt of the report.)
-7. Response of Whistleblower The Whistleblower will be given an opportunity to respond to the conclusion (see step 6) and provide any further information if necessary within a certain time frame.
-Whistleblower Within 14 days of Action 6.
-8. Report The report will be presented to the Management Board (or the chair of the Supervisory Board in case a member of the Management Board is involved) Director Compliance and/or the External Facilitator Immediately following Action 7.
-9. Management summary On a high level, and without revealing the identity of the person who made a Disclosure, Disclosures will be ad-hoc (at least quarterly) reported to the Compliance Committee and the Supervisory Board.
-It is the responsibility of the Management Board to take appropriate actions.
-Director Compliance and/or the External Facilitator Quarterly 10.
-Works Council summary A high-level summary will be prepared for the Works Council including the number of reports received in the past year, number of cases closed/still open, the outcome (substantiated, not substantiated, inconclusive) and the category (unwanted behavior, fraud, corruption, conflicts of interest, etc.) without revealing details of the Disclosure.
-Director Compliance Annual, at the end of the calendar year
+(Substantial feedback will be provided to the Whistleblower within three months after the receipt of the Disclosure.)
+6. Whistleblower response The Whistleblower will be given an opportunity to respond to the conclusion (see Action 5) and provide further information if necessary within a certain time frame.
+Whistleblower Within 14 days of Action 5.
+7. Management reporting Compliance will report anonymized summaries of all closed Disclosures to the Management Board by quarter, 9 or the chair of the Supervisory Board in case (a member of) the Management Board is involved.
+When necessary, Compliance may also provide more in-depth reporting to the Management Board/Supervisory Board on an ad-hoc basis.
+It is the responsibility of the Management Board/Supervisory Board to take appropriate actions.
+Compliance may also share findings with other parties within FMO where necessary e.g., to implement recommendations.
+On a high level, anonymized Disclosures will be be summarized in the Compliance Quarterly Report.
+Compliance will also provide an anonymized Speak Up Annual Report to the Management Board (and to the Supervisory Board for information).
+Director Compliance and/or the External Facilitator Quarterly; annually; adhoc 8.
+Works Council summary A high-level summary (Speak Up Annual Report) will be prepared for the Works Council including the number of Disclosures received in the year, number of Disclosures closed/still open, the outcome (substantiated, not substantiated, inconclusive) and the category (unwanted behavior, fraud, corruption, conflicts of interest, etc.) without revealing details including Whistleblower identities.
+Director Compliance Annually